Why 2025 is the Ideal Time to Buy a House in India

 Owning a home is one of the biggest financial milestones for most Indians.
 In recent years, rising property prices and economic uncertainty have made many people delay their plans.
 But things are changing.
 If you're planning on buying a home in 2025, this could be the best time to take the leap.

 The housing market is showing steady growth, interest rates are still affordable, and government schemes continue to support homebuyers.
 On top of that, developers are offering better deals than ever before.
-So, why is 2025 the ideal year to buy a house in India?
-Let’s break it down.

 Also Read: Home Loan: All You Need to Know – Godrej Capital